diogro/expressionVariance-manuscript/main.md

 # Discussion

-Gene expression variation is a largely unexplored aspect of molecular phenotypes.
+gene expression variance is a largely unexplored aspect of molecular phenotypes.
 By using large publicly available data sets, we were able to show that gene expression variance is reasonably consistent across studies.
-Differences in gene expression variation were driven by technical aspects of gene expression measurement, with data derived from large consortia showing more similar patters of variation across genes; and by tissue, with studies using the same tissues also showing higher similarities.
+Differences in gene expression variance were driven by technical aspects of gene expression measurement, with data derived from large consortia showing more similar patters of variance across genes; and by tissue, with studies using the same tissues also showing higher similarities.
-However, the largest driver of differences across studies was idiosyncratic differences related to single data sets, with tissues know to have divergent gene expression patterns (i.e. bone marrow, blood, testis, and platelets) also showing the largest differences in gene expression variation.
+However, the largest driver of differences across studies was idiosyncratic differences related to single data sets, with tissues know to have divergent gene expression patterns (i.e. bone marrow, blood, testis, and platelets) also showing the largest differences in gene expression variance.
-Differences in variation are informative in excess of the differences in mean expression: it is not just that more expressed genes are more variable, residual differences in gene expression variation also carry information about tissue specific patterns.
+Differences in variance are informative in excess of the differences in mean expression: it is not just that more expressed genes are more variable, residual differences in gene expression variance also carry information about tissue specific patterns.

-While these observed differences are notable, we also find a broadly similar pattern of gene expression variation across studies, with high correlations between gene expression variation across most studies (75% of correlations are between 0.45 and 0.9).
+While these observed differences are notable, we also find a broadly similar pattern of gene expression variance across studies, with high correlations between gene expression variance across most studies (75% of correlations are between 0.45 and 0.9).
-Leveraging this similarity between gene expression variation, we used a standard multivariate strategy to create a single rank of expression variation, which allowed us to order almost 13k genes according to their expression variation.
+Leveraging this similarity between gene expression variance, we used a standard multivariate strategy to create a single rank of expression variance, which allowed us to order almost 13k genes according to their expression variance.
-This rank is associated with within gene genetic variation, with more polymorphic genes being more variable.
+This rank is associated with within-gene sequence variation, with more polymorphic genes being more variable.
 Furthermore, genes with high connectivity, those with higher levels of gene expression correlations with other genes, are less variable.

-Functional analysis using GO enrichment indicated a clear link between function and gene expression variation.
-First, genes with high gene expression variation were enriched for biological functions related to reacting to environmental pressures, like immune function and tissue reconstruction.
+Functional analysis using GO enrichment indicated a clear link between function and gene expression variance.
+First, genes with high gene expression variance were enriched for biological functions related to reacting to environmental pressures, like immune function and tissue reconstruction.
 Likewise, low variance genes were enriched for basic cell function, like RNA processing, translation, DNA methylation, and cell duplication.
 This pattern of enrichment is also observed when we look at enrichment for high or low variance genes within the genes associated with each terms in the GO hierarchy.
 Basic cell function terms are enriched for low variance genes, and terms involved in response to external stimulus are enriched for high variance genes.

-While indirect, all these patterns point to a selective structuring of gene expression variation.
+While indirect, all these patterns point to a selective structuring of gene expression variance.
 Stabilizing and purifying selection are consistent, genes expected to be under strong variance reducing stabilizing selection, those linked with fundamental baseline biological processes, are indeed over represented in the least variable genes.
 These same genes are also expected to be under strong purifying selection and show low levels of substitution and polymorphisms, which we observe.
 Likewise, genes whose function is constrained by myriad interactions with several other genes, those with high connectivity, also less variable.
 Furthermore, genes involved with direct interaction to the environment, which must change their pattern of expression depending on external conditions, are expected to be more variable, and again we see a strong enrichment of genes related to interacting with the environment among the most variable.
-Given this strong functional linkage between function and variation, it is not surprising that the ranking of gene variation be somewhat consistent across studies, allowing us to create our ranking in the first place.
+Given this strong functional linkage between function and variance, it is not surprising that the gene variance ranking be somewhat consistent across studies, allowing us to create our ranking in the first place.
 We find strong support for the idea that there are indeed genes with consistently more (or less) variable expression levels.

-Given this consistency, the natural question is then how to changes in these well regulated levels of gene expression variation behave in perturbed or disease conditions.
+Given this consistency, the natural question is then how do these well regulated levels of gene expression variance behave in perturbed or disease conditions.
+Comparing two HapMap populations, Li et al [-@Li2010-qs] showed that gene expression variance was similar in both populations, and that high variance genes were enriched for genes related to HIV susceptibility, consistent with our observation of enrichment for immune related genes among those with more variable expression.
+In a case-control experiment, Mar et al. [-@Mar2011-dr] showed that expression variance was related to disease status in Schizophrenia and Parkinson's disease patients, with altered genes being non randomly distributed across signaling networks.
+The authors also find a link between gene network connectivity and expression variance, consistent with the effect we find using the gene expression variance rank.
+Also, the pattern of variance alteration differed across diseases, with Parkinson's patients showing increased expression variance, and Schizophrenia patients showing more constrained patters of expression.
+The authors hypothesizes that the reduced variance in Schizophrenia patients reduces the robustness of their gene expression networks.

 Presumably genes will differ in their capacity to maintain their baseline variation levels, and changes in the variation level of some genes could have major physiological consequences.